RetroReversing/retroReversing/pages/psp/PSPDevKit.md

 <img src="/public/images/PSPGoSDK.jpg" />
 [^1]

-## The Tower
+## The Testing Tool (DTP-H1500)
-The tower contains both a DVD and UMD drive with a toggle to switch between the two, it contains a slot to insert the PSP memory stick, a usb-mini port, a headphone port and a port to connect the Commander Arm.
+The testing tool tower contains both a DVD and UMD drive with a toggle to switch between the two, it contains a slot to insert the PSP memory stick, a usb-mini port, a headphone port and a port to connect the Commander Arm.
 It also contains a number of DIP switches but it is unclear what each DIP-switch does.

+Notice that this does not have an ethernet port so can't be used for debugging unless using the slow usb serial or WLAN interface [^3]
 <img src="/public/images/PSPTower.jpg" />

 ## Software Development Kit